 Except, it’s no longer a start-up today.
 It’s a multinational tech giant which is poised to become the first company valued at a trillion dollars by 2020.

 If you guessed that the company I was referring to was Google – then you guessed absolutely right!

-I’m not aggrandizing the role of OKRs in Google’s growth to a billion dollar conglomerate.
-But it cannot be denied that implementing OKRs did help Google grow.
+I’m not aggrandizing the role of OKRs in Google’s growth to a billion-dollar conglomerate.
+But we cannot deny that implementing OKRs helped Google grow.
 And there must be some value to them if Google continues to utilize them even today, despite having an employee base that numbers 55,419.

 So what exactly are the benefits of OKRs?
 But before we dive headlong into that, let’s get one thing clear.

 OKRs are not to be conflated with employee performance evaluations.
 And nor should employee performance evaluations be considered similar to OKRs.
 They are two completely different things.
 OKRs involve goals and results, while employee performance evaluations measure how well an employee had performed within a period of time.